 We are a diverse group of Muslims with roots from across the United States, Asia, Africa and the Middle East.
 We are a group of students dedicated to educating ourselves and others on Islam, and providing a liberating space for Muslim students to come together on a weekly basis.
 We work actively on taking action on issues of political, social, cultural, and religious importance.
 We promote an interfaith environment founded on the principles of justice and solidarity.
 All are welcome!
 MSA meets every Friday from 3:30 to 5 p.m. in the Serenity Room in Lower Herrick.

 Religious Advisor: Logan Siler, email@example.com, Student Leader: firstname.lastname@example.org.

 The Newman Catholic Community was established on Occidental College in 1921.
 Rooted in the spiritual tradition of the Roman Catholic faith and called to be disciples of Jesus Christ, we are here to proclaim the Good News of God’s love for all people.
 As a dynamic faith community for students and faculty alike, we encourage one another through prayer, worship, and living the reality of the Christian life in an environment where students can ask questions, seek truth and encounter Jesus Christ face-to-face.
 As disciples of Jesus Christ, we accept our mission to reach out to all God’s people, especially to those in need, so that the Kingdom of God may be realized in our campus, community, nation and world.

-Religious Advisor: Rev. Dr. Susan Young, email@example.com, Student Leader: Joaquin Madrid Larranga, firstname.lastname@example.org.
+Religious Advisor: Christopher Negri, email@example.com Student Leader: Joaquin Madrid Larranga, firstname.lastname@example.org.